efabrica-team/nette-database-repository/README.md

 }
 ```

+Repository insert, update, and delete actions are run in a transaction.
+In case of an unexpected error
+throw [RepositoryException](src/Exceptions/RepositoryException.php) which will roll back database transactions.

 #### Hooks

 Repositories can define methods that will be called before and after executing database actions.
 To define